Making an Appointment is Easy!

 - Call Counseling and Psychological Services at (951) 827-5531, option 2 and ask to make an appointment.
 The receptionist will assist you in finding the first available appointment that fits your schedule.
 Normal business hours are Monday through Friday, 8 a.m. to 5 p.m., except Thursdays 9.am. to 5p.m.

 - Schedule an appointment in person at Counseling and Psychological Services, during normal business hours.
-Counseling and Psychological Services is located in the Health Services Building, North Wing, in the same u-shaped building as the Student Health Services office.
+Counseling and Psychological Services is located on the Second Floor of the Student Health & Counseling Center (SHCC) building near Lot 21.
 If your situation is urgent or you are experiencing a crisis, you may request to see the on-call clinician.
 Clients will be seen in order to their need/crisis level.

 - After hours, you may speak to an on-call therapist 24/7 by phone by calling (951) 827-5531, option 1.
 Should you need to schedule a follow-up appointment, you will need to call or walk into Counseling and Psychological Services during normal business hours.